ampproject/amp.dev/_guides/validate.md

   1. Open your page in your browser
   1. Add "`#development=1`" to the URL, for example, `http://localhost:8000/released.amp.html#development=1`.
   1. Open the [Chrome DevTools console](https://developers.google.com/web/tools/chrome-devtools/debug/console/) and check for validation errors.

+## What happens if my page isn’t valid?

+<amp-img src="/docs/assets/validator_errors.png" width="1348" height="518" layout="responsive"></amp-img>

+If the AMP validation service that third parties use finds out that there’s something wrong with your page, it won’t get syndicated by third party websites and won’t appear in the AMP Cache.
+That would be a shame, so let’s make sure it doesn’t happen!

 ## How do I fix validation errors?